ibm-cloud-docs/key-protect/about.md

 Zero trust
 :   Infrastructure runs on Red Hat OpenShift Confidential Containers fortified by Intel TDX secure enclaves.

 All existing key operations (for example, key creations, rotations, deletions) are available in the console.
-However, initializing the service requires following CLI instructions that can be found in [Initializing Dedicated {{site.data.keyword.keymanagementserviceshort}} by creating an instance, credentials, and a master key](/docs/key-protect?topic=key-protect-st-init-cli).
+However, initializing the service requires CLI instructions that can be found in [Initializing Dedicated {{site.data.keyword.keymanagementserviceshort}} by creating an instance, credentials, and a master key](/docs/key-protect?topic=key-protect-provision-ded-instance&interface=cli).
 {: important}

 ### Dedicated-specific concepts